 We fund new wells, well rehabs, rain catchment, spring protection and sand dams where appropriate.
 We empower our partners along with the communities themselves to determine what makes sense.

 You gifts enable robust community mobilization, careful project construction and rigorous long-term follow up and evaluation.

 Technologies vary and so do costs.
-A $7,500 well in one village might cost $15,000 in the next due to geology.
-Catching rain or repairing a pump might be less expensive and just as valuable.
+An $11,000 water project in one village might cost $27,000 in the next due to geology, local climate and the technology used.
+Catching rain or repairing a pump might be less expensive and just as valuable as digging a well.

 We're committed to funding the most appropriate, efficient and sustainable solutions available.

 We've learned that seemingly low-cost projects often ignore the most important aspects of community-building and long term impact.
 We ensure our partners are holistic in approach and accountable over time.